 Step 2: Add your matter or project details

-In the entry modal, search for and select the matter or project you're working on.
+In the Create Entry modal, search for and select the matter or project you're working on.
 Once you've selected an initiative, you'll see a "Start Timer" button appear below the billing increment field (it looks like a "play" button).

 Step 3: Start timing your work

 Click "Start Timer" to begin tracking your time.
-The Timer will start running immediately.
-Click the "Save" button at the top of the modal to save your Timer and continue working on your task.
-Your active Timer will appear on both your Timesheet and in your Timers tab.
+The timer will start running immediately.
+Click the "Save" button at the top of the Create Entry modal to save your entry and continue working on your task.
+Your active timer will appear on both your Timesheet and in your Timer Board.

 Step 4: Stop the Timer when finished